rscookbook/cookbook/README.md

 # Want to Contribute to the Cookbook?
 Interested in featuring some of your work or knowledge in this cookbook?
 We'd love to feature it!
 We also are looking to spotlight researchers, labs and organizations on our LinkedIn page as part of our community spotlight series: https://www.linkedin.com/company/rscookbook/

 Simply pull the repo, add your ideas and create a pull request.
-You can also open an issue and put your thoughts there.
-OR shoot us an email: info@remotesensingcookbook.com
+You can also open an issue and put your thoughts there (Please use the "Issues" function for comments) <ins>OR</ins> shoot us an email: info@remotesensingcookbook.com
-Please use the "Issues" function for comments.